-Figure 63.
+Figure 60.
 Soft-Start Feature

 Under some conditions, like a winding short-circuit for instance, not all the energy stored during the on time is transferred to the output during the off time, even if the on time duration is at its minimum (imposed by the propagation delay of the detector added to the LEB duration).
 As a result, the current sense voltage keeps on increasing above V{ILIM} , because the controller is blind during the LEB blanking time.
 Dangerously high current can grow in the system if nothing is done to stop the controller.
-That's what the additional comparator, that senses when the current sense voltage on CS pin reaches $V{CS(stop)}$ (= 1.5 x V{ILIM}), does: the controller enters the protection mode as soon as this comparator toggles four times consecutively.
+That's what the additional comparator, that senses when the current sense voltage on CS pin reaches $V{CS(stop)}$ (= 1.5 x V{ILIM}), does: as soon as this comparator toggles, the controller immediately enters the protection mode.

-In order to allow the NCP1240 to operate in CCM with a duty cycle above 50%, the fixed slope compensation is internally applied to the current-mode control.
+In order to allow the NCP1246 to operate in CCM with a duty cycle above 50%, the fixed slope compensation is internally applied to the current-mode control.
 The slope appearing on the internal voltage setpoint for the PWM comparator is -32.5 mV/μs typical for the 65 kHz version, and -50 mV/μs for the 100 kHz version.
 The slope compensation can be observable as a value of the peak current at CS pin.